onichandame/kickstarter/README.md

 This repo contains basic configuration files for a Linux environment.

-This script basically installs several essential tools using your system's default package manager and installs vim from source. details of vim installation can be found at [README.md](https://github.com/onichandame/vim-configure/README.md)
+This script basically installs and configures several essential tools using your system's default package manager or build from source.
+Several modes can be chosen

 # Author

 Xiao Zhang

+# Mode

+Each mode corresponds to one use case.
+For example, if you just fresh installed a Linux desktop and wished to have vim configured, run `.\/configure --desktop`

+## Desktop

+triggered by `--desktop`

+installs the following things:
+- gcc
+- make
+- cmake
+- g++
+- python3
+- vim
+- node(for vim plugin YCM)

+configures as described below:
+- vim: install all plugins

+## Node Server

+triggered by `--node`

+installs the following things:
+- gcc
+- g++
+- make
+- cmake
+- node
+- vim
+- python3

+configures as described below:
+- vim: installs basic plugins

+## PostgreSQL Server

+triggered by `--pgsql`

+installs the fowllowing things:
+- gcc
+- g++
+- make
+- cmake
+- vim
+- python3
+- bison
+- flex
+- openssl
+- readline
+- pgsql

+configures as described below:
+- pgsql: start on reboot

 # Pre-requisite